one-love/one-love/doc/contributing_guidelines.md

 Use spaces for indentation, never tabs.
 Configure your editor to use soft tabs (or translate tabs to spaces, as labeled in some editors).
 Set it to 4 spaces per tab.

-### Getting started

-When you have carefully read everything above visit the [quick start guide](quick-start.md) to get started.